Local Haze application for iPhone by HumanLogic, displaying air quality sensor confidence ratings. Available for free on the Apple App Store.

 Performance is an important issue in the Local Haze user experience, since accessing and preparing the sensor data can be a challenge.
-We did experience some challenges with performance in the app, especially on first use when sensor data is being loaded into the app.
-To help with this we employ techniquess such as “lazy loading” to improved the user experience .
-There are development plans to continue to improve app performance in later releases while delivering a user experience that is perceived to be performant.
+We did experience some challenges with performance in the app, especially on first use when sensor data is being loaded into the app and we used techniques such as “lazy loading” to improve the perceived speed of the user experience.
+We also had to correct some of our map scaling techniques to allow performance in situations with many sensors to be rendered on screen.

 With each release of Local Haze, features in the backlog are reviewed and prioritized for release.
 After the initial launch, we have published release notes that document updates and often thank our users who write to us to request new features and updates.
 For our release version 1.2 we added Luftdaten sensors and a feature to allow users to “pin” favorite sensors.
 In July of 2019, a version 1.3 release included a 40% increase in the total number of crowdsourced sensors, a new feature to share sensor maps via social media (Twitter, Instagram, Facebook, etc) and also updated icons for air quality readings.

-I led a highly collaborative product design and development approach for this project that enabled delivery of a new and innovative mobile app for iPhone using publicly available APIs for air quality data.
+The HumanLogic team conceived of and delivered the Local Haze app as an independent project.
+We used collaborative product design and development processes to enable delivery of a new and innovative mobile app for iPhone, using publicly available APIs for air quality data.

 After a February 2018 soft launch in the Apple App Store, Local Haze is slowly building up an audience of air quality enthusiasts.
 Ratings are being posted on the App Store and initial reaction is very positive (all ratings so far are 5 stars).
 Success continues to be measured on the rate of adoption and engagement of the app, and we are using analytics to track this data.
 The next phase of work includes gathering user feedback and user research efforts to test users’ comprehension and the trustworthiness of the confidence ratings.

-Concurrently to the initial app launch, I developed and launched a marketing site for the Local Haze app.
+Concurrently to the initial app launch, we launched and continue to maintain a marketing site for the Local Haze app.
 Visitors to the marketing site have shared positive feedback in particular the availability of a detailed FAQ explaining the “why” behind the app and the sources of data that Local Haze uses.
-The marketing site will continue to evolve and can be viewed at: https://humanlogic.com/localhaze/

-In addition, I also launched a social media program for Local Haze including a Twitter feed that features frequent postings of global air quality sensor confidence ratings using the new Share feature for sharing sensor maps.
-Air quality enthusiasts and manufacturers of air quality sensor and other related products are among the followers, and the feedback and discussion has been vibrant and has led to requests for new features which we have included in our releases.
+In addition, we also launched a social media program for Local Haze including a Twitter feed that features frequent postings of global air quality sensor confidence ratings using the new Share feature for sharing sensor maps.
+Air quality enthusiasts and manufacturers of air quality sensor and other related products are among the followers, and the feedback and engaged discussion has led to requests for new features which we have included in our releases.
 The Local Haze Twitter feed can be viewed using the @localhaze handle or at: https://twitter.com/localhaze

 FOR MORE INFORMATION